 Reading and Literacy

-The online program offering of the Reading Specialist certification includes both asynchronous and synchronous online classes for students.
-Four courses are offered synchronously, which means the classes occur on set schedules and time frames in conjunction with the face to face section of the course.
+The online program offering of the Reading Specialist certification includes both asynchronous and synchronous online classes for students. six courses are offered synchronously, which means the classes occur on set schedules and time frames in conjunction with the face to face section of the course.
 Students enrolled in those classes will join the face to face class via video conference.

 The M.S. degree requires 32 credit hours

 |REQUIRED COURSES||COURSE TITLE||CREDIT HOURS|

 |RDNG 602 (674)||Teaching Reading in the Elementary Grades||3|